Website Terms of Use

 If you are a member or veteran of the armed forces, we may disclose your PHI as required by military command authorities. - Inmates.

 We may use and/or disclosure your PHI to contact you as a reminder that you have an appointment for treatment or medical care.
 This may be done through direct mail, email, or telephone call.
-If you are not home, we may leave a message on an answering machine or with the person answering the telephone. - Medication and Refill Reminders.
+Other forms of outreach, including, but not limited to, text messages, emails, and telephone calls, will be used only if you have provided us with written consent to receive such communications If you are not home, we may leave a message on an answering machine or with the person answering the telephone. - Medication and Refill Reminders.

-We may use and/or disclose your PHI to remind you to refill your prescriptions, to communicate about the generic equivalent of a drug, or to encourage you to take your prescribed medications. - Limited Data Set.
+We may use and/or disclose your PHI to remind you to refill your prescriptions, to communicate about the generic equivalent of a drug, or to encourage you to take your prescribed medications.
+Other forms of outreach, including, but not limited to, text messages, emails, and telephone calls, will be used only if you have provided us with written consent to receive such communications. - Limited Data Set.

+A “limited data set” is health information from which certain direct identifiers (such as your name, address, Social Security number, telephone number, email address, and other information that can directly identify you) have been removed, as permitted under HIPAA.
+A limited data set may still include information such as dates of service, city, state, ZIP code, and other non‑direct identifiers needed for analysis or operational purposes.
 If we use your PHI to make a “limited data set,” we may give that information to others for purposes of research, public health action or health care operations.
-The individuals/entities that receive the limited data set are required to take reasonable steps to protect the privacy of your information. - Other Uses.
+The individuals/entities that receive the limited data set must enter into a Data Use Agreement which require them to take reasonable steps to protect the privacy of your information. - Substance Use Disorder Patient Records.

 If you are an organ donor, we may release your medical information to organizations that handle organ procurement or organ, eye, or tissue transplantation or to an organ donation bank, as necessary to facilitate organ or tissue donation and transplantation.
 We may release your medical information to a coroner or medical examiner. - NOTE: We will disclose your PHI for purposes not described in this notice only with your written authorization.
 Most uses and disclosures of psychotherapy notes (where appropriate), uses and disclosures of PHI for marketing or fundraising purposes, and disclosures that constitute a sale of PHI require your written authorization.
 The information authorized for release may include records which may indicate the presence of a communicable or non-communicable disease required to be reported pursuant to State law.